thorstenalpers/.Net-Examples/RabbitMQ/README.md

 ## Masstransit

+With 10 million Nuget downloads, Masstransit is the most popular library for integrating RabbitMQ into a .Net Core application, along with the low-level RabbitMQClient.
+It provides an abstraction to the transport layer.
+Besides RabbitMQ also Kafka and similar Messagebroker can be used to deliver messages and events.

 1) Start Docker
 2) Make Kubernetes ports accessible from local host, Tutorials\RabbitMQ\Scripts\2-automate-port-forwarding.cmd
 3) Add a breakpoint at the EventController where an event gets published